 CAN I LEAVE THE GROUP IF IT’S NOT FOR ME?

 Yes, someone can withdraw from treatment at any time, though we hope to discuss any discomforts and to help people to push through the ones that they can.
 Pushing through that discomfort can greatly enhance your recovery.
 If someone has decided that they want to try a different source or type of support, we will enthusiastically help them to find it.

 WHAT HAPPENS IF I HAVE TO MISS SESSIONS OR AM RUNNING LATE?

 There is no consequence from us for missed sessions.
 Part of our philosophy is to be more flexible and understand that people have lives and competing priorities, and to assist them in making changes and managing time in a way that helps their recovery.
 At a certain amount of absences or tardiness we would have to discuss whether or not it’s feasible or beneficial for someone to continue participation.
 Insurance can also deny payment for services if someone is absent too often.
 Some of the drawbacks to missing groups are the content that is missed and the disruption they may cause to the group by their absence or late arrival.
-We can still provide the information to people without the instruction to review on their own.
+We can still provide missed information to people to review on their own.
 We ask that people who miss or are late simply explain to the group the circumstances when it is their turn to participate in order to minimize the impact on others.

 WHAT IS YOUR SUCCESS RATE?

 Success rates for abstinence from intoxicating substances are impossible to measure accurately.
 Research suggests that only about one out of every ten people who complete any type of treatment program for substance use disorder remain abstinent for at least a year after completion of their first treatment program.
-That number improves with successive attempts at abstinence.

 To schedule an admission interview with the intake counselors at Addiction Recovery Services, or if you have questions, feel free to call or text us at .
 We can also be reached via email at email@example.com.